Vincent Gable

 October 5, 2008

-Restarting Your Cocoa Application
+Restarting Your Mac OS X Cocoa Application

 Restarting your own application is a tricky thing to do, because you can’t tell yourself to start up when you aren’t running.
 Here is one solution, use NSTask to run a very short script that you can embed right in your Objective-C code: